Infrared problem in perturbative quantum field theory: Construction of S-matrix and interacting fields

 where $S_\epsilon$ is the standard scattering matrix for particles interacting via the time-dependent potential $\re^{-\epsilon |t|} V(\vec{x}_1-\vec{x_2})$, where $V(\vec{x})$ is the Coulomb potential~\eqref{eq:Coulomb_hamiltonian}, and

 is the non-relativistic Coulomb phase with adiabatic cutoff.
-The modified scattering operator defined by~\eqref{eq:dollard_adiabatic} coincides with the one constructed using the method described in Section~\ref{sec:Coulomb_potential}.
+The modified scattering operator defined by~\eqref{eq:dollard_adiabatic} coincides with the one constructed using the method described in Sec.~\ref{sec:Dollard}.
 Note that for non-coinciding momenta of the particles the Coulomb phase~\eqref{eq:coulomb_non_rel} equals

-up to a term for which the limit $\epsilon\searrow0$ exists and is finite.
-The scattering of two particles interacting via the Coulomb potential in quantum mechanics is a non-relativistic approximation of the M{\o}ller scattering, i.e. the scattering of two electrons in QED.
-As we show in Appendix~\ref{sec:moller} a similar phase, defined precisely below, appears in QED. \begin{dfn} Let $g\in\cS(\R^4)$ be real-valued and $p_1,p_2\in\Hm$.
+up to a term for which the limit $\epsilon\searrow0$ exists and is finite. \begin{dfn} Let $g\in\cS(\R^4)$ be real-valued and $p_1,p_2\in\Hm$.
 The outgoing and incoming relativistic Coulomb phases with adiabatic cutoff~$g$ are given by